-Determination of 2014 LTIP Awards
+Determination of 2015 LTIP Awards

-LTIP Awards Granted in 2014
+LTIP Awards Granted in 2015

-In determining LTIP Awards in 2014 for Keyera's officers, the Compensation and Governance Committee and the Board of Directors took into account the total compensation of each officer in relation to the 2013 Comparator Group in the context of Keyera's overall performance in relation to the 2013 Comparator Group and market indices.
+In determining the value of LTIP Awards to be granted to Keyera's officers in 2015, the Compensation and Governance Committee and the Board of Directors took into account the total compensation of each officer in relation to the 2014 peer group in the context of Keyera's overall absolute and relative performance.
 In looking at Keyera's overall corporate performance, the Board considered performance measures such as: annualized total return, total shareholder return, dividends per share and distributable cash flow per share over various performance periods.
 The Board also reviewed historical LTIP grant and payout values.
-In determining the number of LTIP Awards granted to each NEO, the Board also considered the factors described under the subheading "Determine LTIP Grants" above.
+In determining the value of LTIP Awards to be granted to each NEO, the Board also considered the factors described under the subheading "Determine LTIP Grants" above.

-The following table outlines the total number of Performance Awards granted to the NEOs in 2014 along with the applicable delivery dates.
+The following table outlines the total number of Performance Awards granted to the NEOs in 2015 along with the applicable delivery dates.

-Name and Position (1) Total Number of Performance Awards Granted in July 2014 Delivery Date (on or before) James V. Bertram Chief Executive Officer 25,000 September 1, 2017 David G. Smith President and Chief Operating Officer 20,000 September 1, 2017 Steven Kroeker Vice President, Chief Financial Officer 9,400 September 1, 2017 Bradley W. Lock Senior Vice President, Gathering and Processing Business Unit 10,400 September 1, 2017 Dean Setoguchi Senior Vice President, Liquids Business Unit 9,400 September 1, 2017
+Name and Position Total Number of Performance Awards Granted in July 2015 Delivery Date (on or before) James Bertram Executive Chair 36,224 September 1, 2018 David Smith President and Chief Executive Officer 41,053 September 1, 2018 Steven Kroeker Senior Vice President, Chief Financial Officer 18,233 September 1, 2018 Bradley Lock Senior Vice President, Gathering and Processing Business Unit 19,102 September 1, 2018 Dean Setoguchi Senior Vice President, Liquids Business Unit 18,233 September 1, 2018